Jack-cky/SuperPriceWatchdog/README.md

 ## Contribute to This Project
 SuperPriceWatchdog is by no means intended for commercial use.
 It is available for free and hosted on community servers, designed to assist shoppers in finding the best deals across supermarkets.
 We invite you to get involved and contribute to the SuperPriceWatchdog project, enhancing the service for the community.

 Your feedback, suggestions, and support can significantly improve our features and user experience.
 We encourage you to create issues in this repository to collaborate and share your ideas.
-Join us in our mission to empower consumers and maximise savings—together, we can make shopping smarter and more efficient for everyone!
+Join us in our mission to empower consumers and maximise savings.
+Together, we can make shopping smarter and more efficient for everyone!

 <div align="center">
   <a href="https://t.me/SuperPriceWatchdogBot"><img src="./imgs/contribute.png" width="70%"></a>